ramarnat/terraform-aws-multiarch-builder/README.md

 Terraform module for building multi-architecture container images (amd64 and arm64) using remote (TLS) ephemeral EC2 instances as builders.
 Two AWS Spot instances are launched (one for each architecture).
 They both run docker (moby) in TLS mode.
 The module generates the remote builders and client certificates to connect and authenticate between them.
-The module optionally installs the certificates and applies the respective [buildx](https://github.com/docker/buildx) configuration in the client (see `create_client_certs` and `handle_client_config` input variables).
+The module installs the certificates and applies the respective [buildx](https://github.com/docker/buildx) configuration in the client (see `create_client_certs` and `handle_client_config` input variables).

 The builders are intended for ephemeral use cases, during pipelines, for instance.
 Therefore, [caching](https://github.com/docker/buildx/blob/master/docs/reference/buildx_build.md#cache-from) usage is also recommended.